Harshal0902/Reconnect-Ed/README.md

 - Completing the project was challenging because we had to implement the project by a deadline.
 - It was my first time using Cohere and I had to learn how to use it.
-- It was bit challenging to implement the payment gateway.
+- It was a bit challenging to implement the payment gateway.

 ## 🏅 Accomplishments that we're proud of